 Valdosta State University Evening Program assists adults in meeting their post-secondary educational needs and is designed specifically for adults who have never attended college or who have interrupted their education because of other commitments.
 Each semester, Valdosta State University offers a wide variety of evening credit courses leading to a degree.
-Students may take advantage of 19 different degree choices.
-Most of the courses are scheduled to begin at 6:30 p.m. and 8:30 p.m., on Mondays and Wednesdays, and on Tuesdays and Thursdays.
+Most of the courses are scheduled to begin at 6:00 p.m. and 7:30 p.m., on Mondays and Wednesdays, and on Tuesdays and Thursdays.